ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

     Limit the mocking to the strict minimum to avoid dependencies on external services, but beware of their dark side.
     :::

-1. Not properly setting up your local environment and not learning to use your IDE/text editor is a very good way to set yourself up for failure.
+7. Not properly setting up your local environment and not learning to use your IDE/text editor is a very good way to set yourself up for failure.
-    I saw you clearly wallowing in self-inflicted pain because you renamed manually each of the 10 occurrences of your variable when I forced you to get rid of the thing you so proudly named "temp".
+    I saw you clearly wallowing in self-inflicted pain because you manually renamed each of the 10 occurrences of your variable when I forced you to get rid of the thing you so proudly named "temp".
     Your hesitation was palpable when I spoke about extracting a method, and you reached for the copy/paste like a headless chicken.
     How can you hope to write tests if you can't even navigate your codebase and perform the most basic actions to change it?